kklkit/Factions/README.md

 UDK needs to be installed with this command-line argument as SP3 is not available for Windows XP 64-bit.

 `D:\UDKInstall-2011-09-BETA.exe -progressonly`

+### nFringe

+Open the project properties and set **Load map at startup:** to `TestMap`.
+This will load the test map instead of the main menu when debugging.